UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

     * You can select multiple authorization domains using Command-click.
     * To de-select an authorization domain, click on it while holding the Command key.

+5. If desired, add any notes about the Workspace in the "note" field.

-5. Fill out all other required fields for the type of workspace you are creating.
+6. Fill out all other required fields for the type of workspace you are creating.

-6. Click on the "Save workspace" button.
+7. Click on the "Save workspace" button.
 This can take some time due to delays from AnVIL.

 If successful, you will be shown a success message and information about the workspace that you just created.
 The examples would create a workspace named "primed-cc/test-workspace".